567

 4

 • \$\begingroup\$ First thing: Sub-challenges are not a good idea.
-People will write the shortest code they can and just disregard the sub-challenge. \$\endgroup\$ Jan 16, 2017 at 19:49
+People will write the shortest code they can and just disregard the sub-challenge. \$\endgroup\$ Commented Jan 16, 2017 at 19:49

 • \$\begingroup\$ Should you output the sum of the numbers from both two bullet points, in one?
 I don't think it benefits the challenge to have two different upper limits.
 I can see why you want it there, but I personally don't think it's a good thing.
-This needs some good test cases. \$\endgroup\$ Jan 16, 2017 at 19:52
+This needs some good test cases. \$\endgroup\$ Commented Jan 16, 2017 at 19:52

 • \$\begingroup\$ Those were actually different puzzles, sorry! \$\endgroup\$